 COMPONENT INTRODUCTION PURCHASE LINK

-Arduino Uno R4 Minima -
+SunFounder R3 Board

 Breadboard

 Jumper Wires

 Buzzer -

-- You can open the file 1.2.beep.ino under the path of $3in1-kit\learning_project\label{learning_project}$ - Or copy this code into Arduino IDE.
+- You can open the file 1.2.beep.ino under the path of $3in1-kit\basic_project\1.2.beep$. - Or copy this code into Arduino IDE. - Or upload the code through the Arduino Web Editor.